QuantumDynamicsLab/PES2MP/README.md

 <details><summary>Running PES2MP: </summary>

 ### Running PES2MP
-The program can be run by keeping the input file (e.g. pesgen1D.py)
+The program can be run by keeping the input file (e.g. pesgen1D.py) and Python program files together.

+### GUI Run
+- run ``python3 pes2mp_gui.py``:
+- Select environment (pes2mp or pes2mp_q based on installation).
+- Select the folder where the input file is placed.
+- The input files must be named as shown in the GUI interface.
+- Also change the project name inside the input file as shown below:
+``import os        # Gettig project name from GUI interface ---------------------# Proj_name        =  os.getenv("Proj_name", "default_project_name") # Auto-set``

+- Select 'Copy PES2MP Files': This will copy `pes2mp.py` and `pes2mp_driver.py` files into the selected folder.
+- There are options to open input files for making changes, running the file, and opening the output folder.
+- Users can run the input files individually or together (automated serial execution) by selecting the files (tick mark).

+### CUI Installation

 - Step 1: Copy the PES2MP.py and PES2MP_driver.py files into a folder of your choice.
 - Step 2: Copy the input file that you want to execute (do not mix 1D/2D or 4D files)